Remote Tunnels API

 ```

-The tunnel will remain active as long as cloudflared is running and has not expired (12-hour maximum lifetime).
+The tunnel remains active as long as cloudflared is running and the tunnel has not expired (4-hour maximum lifetime).

 <Tip>